AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

 There are two primary ways of pushing back against the argument I gave above.
 One is to revise what is meant by *certainty* in such a way that it does not entail infallibility, rejecting the second premise of my argument.
 Generally, I do not think that such suggestions are worth pursing because they violate my starting assumption — namely, that if I am certain that p, then that p can’t be false — which I take to capture the common-sense understanding of certainty, at least as I apprehend it.
 However, there is another version of this first objection that I think is worth considering.
 It is to say that (2) — the claim that p can’t be false — isn’t really part of the common understanding of certainty; in other words, I’ve gone too far.
 When one says that she is certain that p, she isn’t saying that p *must* be true (in the epistemic sense); she is merely saying that p *is* true.
 If this is the case, then certainty would seem to be achievable, even with respect to realist domains.

 I would like to reiterate that I ultimately do not find accounts of certainty that do not yield (2) very plausible.
 Let me say something briefly to try and motivate this stance.
 First, accounts of certainty that do not require anything over and above the truth that p allow for accidental certainty, which does not fit with how the concept is intuitively understood.
 Consider a nieve account of certainty that requires nothing over and above the truth that p.
 It would follow, on such an account, that I'm certain of all kinds of things that I myself am plainly not certain of, since all that would be required for me to be certain that p would be the accident of my belief that p coupled with the truth that p.
-It would follow, for example, that I'm certain that there's life on Mars, whether or not I have any justification, if in fact there is life on Mars.
+It would follow, for example, that I'm certain that there's life on Mars, whether or not I have any justification or whether I even have the attitude of being certain about this claim, if in fact there is life on Mars.
+This does not seem to reflect the ordinary way that the word "certainty" is used.

 More plausible [accounts of certainty](https://plato.stanford.edu/entries/certainty/) require more than the mere truth that p.
 Many accounts of certainty require, in addition to the truth that p, that one have a *justification* for the claim that one is certain of.
 But, to my mind, what such justifications or other epistemic requirements do is rule out epistemic possibilities in which that p is false.
 That is, they end up entailing the strong version of (2), or something close enough to it that the argument given above would still obtain.

-If one’s preferred account of certainty really does not yield (2), then I, for my part, would be willing to admit that the argument I gave above does not affect it.
-But this would not seem to be much of an issue since, by my own lights, such accounts are implausible, at least as accounts of the common understanding of certainty as I apprehend it.
+If one’s preferred account of certainty really does not yield (2), then I, for my part, would be willing to admit that the argument I gave above does not go through.
+I do not find this troubling, however, since my aim in this essay is to show that the adoption of realism about any domain entails that one is fallible about that domain, a conclusion that remains intact.
+If one's account of certainty is not infalliblist, then we are disagreeing about the meaning of words and talking past each other.

 The second main way of pushing back against my argument is to revise or reject *realism*, specifically, its claim of *independence,* in order to reject the second premise of my argument.
 Many philosophers do reject *independence.* Berkeley, for example, famously claims that *[all the world is in the mind](https://plato.stanford.edu/entries/berkeley/#2).* And other philosophers make the same assertion, which enables some of them to say that we have direct epistemic access to the world and so we can’t be wrong about it.